Creative Problem Solving and Inventing

 Educators and administrators will develop the capacity to help students learn to think and act as inventors.
 Invention is interdisciplinary, so educators from all disciplines are invited to attend.
 Participants will:

-- Engage in hands-on activities that will help students become creative problem solvers.
+- Engage in hands-on activities that will help students, especially those from diverse backgrounds, become creative problem solvers.

 Who Should Attend?